HerodotusDev/integrity/README.md

 -   `get_verification(verification_hash)` - returns fact hash, security bits and settings for given `verification_hash`.
 -   `get_all_verifications_for_fact_hash(fact_hash)` - returns list of all verification hashes, security bits and settings for given `fact_hash`.
 This method is useful for checking if given program has been verified by someone with secure enough proof.

-FactRegistry contract is trustless which means that owner of the contract can't override or change any existing behavior, they can only add new verifiers.
+FactRegistry contract is trustless which means that the owner of the contract can't override or change any existing behavior, they can only add new verifiers.
 Proxy contract on the other hand is upgradable, so every function can be changed or removed.
 It has the advantage of having all future updates of the verifier logic without having to replace the address of FactRegistry contract.

 TODO: how to read FactRegistered event